SebiXonX/SeviX-YTDownloader/README.md

-## SeviX YTDownloader
+### SeviX YTDownloader
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## General info
 SeviX YTDownloader is used to download music, movies or thumbnail images from YT for free and without viruses.
 It is currently in Early Access and under development.
-Wait for updates and join our discord server: (not yet available)
+Wait for updates and join our discord server: https://discord.gg/ScbNB7Tt3K

 ## Technologies